Why is there a page for DFARS 252.204-7012 on a CMMC website?

 Reference: DFARS 252.204-7012 review definition of “Covered Defense Information”

-The new DFARS Interim Rule now requires self-assessment and submission of documentation to be considered for contracts (if you handle CUI)
+The new DFARS Interim Rule now requires self-assessment to be considered for contracts (?? if you handle CUI??)

 For more information, please read this article about the recent DFARS Interim Rule change taking effect on November 30, 2020